This chapter deals with planning and conducting an evaluation of a firm’s pro bono program. It discusses:

-In general terms, the Theory of Change model is a map of intended outcomes and pathways to an organisation’s long term goal or the ultimate ‘change’ it is seeking to effect.9 Ensuring that the map is comprised of well-defined and measureable outcomes facilitates evaluation.
+In general terms, the Theory of Change model is a map of intended outcomes and pathways to an organisation’s long term goal or the ultimate ‘change’ it is seeking to effect.
+Ensuring that the map is comprised of well-defined and measurable outcomes facilitates evaluation.

-- improving the skills of lawyers to assist homeless clients with legal issues; and
+- improving the skills of lawyers to assist clients experiencing homelessness with legal issues; and

 - engagement with the non-legal sector.

 Once the outcomes associated with these activities have been achieved the next level of activities and outcomes can be addressed.
-For example, the provision of greater access to advice and information for homeless persons through outreach-based legal services.
+For example, the provision of greater access to advice and information for people that are experiencing homelessness through outreach-based legal services.
 This process of actions and outcomes continues, including measuring legal and non-legal outcomes for clients and improved understanding of the relationship between the law and homelessness, until the ultimate outcome is achieved.